CMTA/CMTAT/README.md

 As with any token contract, access to the owner key must be adequately restricted.
 Likewise, access to the proxy contract must be restricted and seggregated from the token contract.

+#### Second Audit

+The second audit was performed by ABDK on the version 2.2

+The release 2.3 contains the different fixes and improvements related to this audit.

+### Module

 ## Documentation